Plebwastaken/plates-framework/README.md

 This is the documentation on how to use the Plates Framework

 The Plates Framework allows you to create games like [Horrifc Housing](https://www.roblox.com/games/263761432/UPDATE-Horrific-Housing), [Plates Of Fate](https://www.roblox.com/games/4783966408/Plates-of-Fate-Remastered), and [Cursed Islands](https://www.roblox.com/games/990566015/Cursed-Islands) \
-The Plates Framework is easy to use, the only thing you need to do is create the actions that happen to the plate.
-This also alows you to change the settings of the entire game within the Settings module.
+It is easy to use, the only thing you need to do is create the actions that happen to the plate and players.
+There are also settings that allow you to configure the entire games functionality.

 # links
 Get Plates Framework: \